rackerlabs/support-how-to/content/how-to/cloud-files/secure-cloud-files-and-cdn-urls/index.md

 - Streaming: https://b0c42c537095921be66c-cc339a649709710bbecd3db1e126ec2b.r3.stream.cf1.rackcdn.com

 - iOS Streaming: https://09ac235af93af07922d6-cc339a649709710bbecd3db1e126ec2b.iosr.cf1.rackcd

+**Note: Streaming and iOS Streaming URLs will be decommissioned on May 31, 2022.**

 If you find that the HTTP URL is too long, you can shorten it with a CNAME pointing to that URL.